ADMISSIONS PROCESS

 Step 1 Book onto an Open Morning or arrange a private tour to get to know us better.
 Register for a place at one of these events HERE.

 Step 3 The Admissions Team will be in touch to invite candidates for an interview with a senior member of staff in the Autumn term.
-This can be conducted via Microsoft Teams online or in person.
+This can be conducted online or in person.

 Step 4 Arrange a Taster Day with us on a mutually agreeable date, to get to know us better.

-Step 8 Welcome day for pupils and parents June 2023 (date tbc).
+Step 8 A welcome day for pupils and parents will be held in June 2024.

 For further information please contact a member of the Admissions Team | admissions@royalhospitalschool.org | 01473 326136.